LukeMS/uys/README.rst

 * Well documented (documentation should cover both original libraries and the incorporated ones);
 * Well tested (tests should cover both original libraries and the incorporated ones);
 * Cohesive (both original libraries and the incorporated ones should have a similar API and look and, to achieve that, modifications are made on the latter when necessary);
+* Portable: at least for Windows (used/tested during development itself) and Linux (compiled/tested via Travis CI);

 The 3rd party / existing libraries incorporated are listed below: